Installing required tools

 is installed correctly and visible in your shell environment:

-ink! is an Embedded Domain Specific Language (EDSL) that can be used to write WASM smart contracts in Rust.
+ink! is an (EDSL) that can be used to write WASM smart contracts in Rust.
 In other words, ink! is a collection of "add-ons" on top of Rust that modify the behavior of the language to produce, instead of regular binary code that can be executed by your computer, special WASM code compatible with Substrate-based smart contracts execution environment.
 Ultimately, every ink! smart contract is just a normal Rust program with a tiny bit of additional ink!-specific headers called "macros".

 To start using ink! you first need to install the binaryen